Anxiety Stress Responses and Anxiety Treatment

 How Does Stress Affect My Anxiety?

 Although stress affects everyone differently, many experience the feelings, fears, or physical effects associated with anxiety.
 Sometimes we become overwhelmed by daily stressors and we need relief.
 Anxieties affects the way people think, act, and live their lives.
 Often mental and physical symptoms can be caused by anxiety without the afflicted person even realizing the connection.
+This means that sometimes a person’s anxiety could be treated by physical therapy to eliminate any physical stress or pains that could add to an anxious mindset.
+We know chronic pain can lead to anxiety and depression.
+When you are stressed, some of us hold the stress in our muscles and we experience neck pain, tight shoulders or headaches.
+While physical therapy can help eliminate any physical stress, you do need to get to the root cause of your stress, worries, and anxiety.

 If you think you may be affected by anxiety, there is no reason to avoid getting a consultation to see if counselling may be a healthy option for you.
 Although anxiety is a universal emotion that affects all of us from time to time, not everyone experiences it or is affected by it in the same manner.
 In more severe cases there can be a link between anxiety and depression.
 For that reason it is important to identify what anxiety issues you may have, their causes, and speak to a therapist about potential coping strategies.